-The council acknowledges that development and implementation of a regional rail system could take ten to fifteen Delaying the vears. decision to proceed until 1995 or later, as called for in the Regional Transportation Plan would therefore not provide any rail transit service in the region until 2010.
+The council acknowledges that development and implementation of a regional rail system could take ten to fifteen years.
+Delaying the decision to proceed until 1995 or later, as called for in the Regional Transportation Plan would therefore not provide any rail transit service in the region until 2010.